aurelia/site-generator/lib/app/docs/api/metadata/index.md

 ## Functions

-* `decorators(rest: Function): DecoratorApplicator` - Enables applying decorators, particularly for use when there is no syntax support in the language, such as with ES5 and ES2016.
+* `decorators(rest: ): DecoratorApplicator` - Enables applying decorators, particularly for use when there is no syntax support in the language, such as with ES5 and ES2016.
-  * `rest: Function` - The decorators to apply.
+  * `rest: ` - The decorators to apply.